NicholasRebello/deuteriumlabs-site/content/about.md

 Welcome to Deuterium Labs!

-We are a small indie game development studio focused on creating unique, cyberpunk-inspired games.
+We are a small indie game development studio focused on creating unique, cyberpunk/sci-fi inspired games.

 Stay tuned for updates, projects, and development insights!